ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

   characteristicID: text
 }
 ~~~
-{: #blemap1 title="BLE Protocol Mapping for properties and actions"}
+{: #blemap1 title="CDDL definition for BLE Protocol Mapping for properties and actions"}

 Where: